Asia-Europe-Africa Submarine Cable Systems

 The Djibouti Africa Regional Express 1(DARE1) submarine cable system connects Djibouti (Djibouti), Bosaso (Somalia), Mogadishu (Somalia) and Mombasa (Kenya).
 With a finalized route length of 4,854km, DARE1 cable system delivers up to 36 Tbps of capacity to East Africa.

 The DARE1 cable system is designed with a three-fibre-pair trunk, with each fibre pair delivering capacity of 40 channels at 300 Gbps.
 The Bosaso branch of the DARE1 cable is of 108 km and two fiber pairs.

-The DARE1 consortium is currently composed of Djibouti Telecom and Somtel.
+The DARE1 consortium is currently composed of Djibouti Telecom, Somtel and Telkom Kenya.

-The DARE1 cable system is supplied by SubCom.
+The initial investment cost of the DARE1 cable system is about US$86million.